Ernestoo2/wordwise/PROGRESS.md

 - Modern tech stack used (Next.js, Tailwind CSS, Framer Motion)
 - Mobile-first responsive design
 - Clean and maintainable code structure
+- PHP mail handling included
+- JavaScript fallback for form handling

 ## Technologies Used
 - Next.js for the framework
 - Tailwind CSS for styling
 - Framer Motion for animations
 - Google Fonts for typography
 - Font Awesome for icons
+- PHP for mail handling
+- JavaScript for form interactions